Central London gets a deep clean ahead of the Queen's funeral

 As many people prepare to head to London in the coming days to witness events related to the Queen's funeral, there is a warning they could face soaring hotel bills.

-An overnight stay on Sunday, the night before the funeral, could cost four times as much it would a week later, according to analysis by the Press Association (PA).
+An overnight stay on Sunday, the night before the funeral, could cost four times as much it would a week later, according to analysis by the Press Association.

-It found the cheapest room at Park Plaza County Hall - one of the closest hotels to Westminster Abbey - costs £1,299 compared with £269 seven days later.
+The BBC found a double room at Park Plaza County Hall - one of the closest hotels to Westminster Abbey - costs £999 on 18 September, compared with £241 seven days later.

-It also found the Crowne Plaza London Albert Embankment would cost £708 on the eve of the funeral, while on Sunday 25 September, it would only cost £244 for a room.
+The Crowne Plaza London Albert Embankment also has higher rates on the eve of the funeral, with a standard double room costing £730, compared with £251 a week later.

 Many hotels near Westminster Abbey owned by lower-priced chains such as Premier Inn and Travelodge are fully booked for Sunday night.

-Premier Inn said it has no rooms left available at several of its sites, including London County Hall, London Waterloo (Westminster Bridge) and London Victoria.
+Premier Inn said it had no rooms left available at several of its sites, including London County Hall, London Waterloo (Westminster Bridge) and London Victoria.